Introduction

 UX writing

 Creating customer-facing text and copy for user interfaces.
-UX writers plan and create the text, guiding users through a digital product, application, or website.
+UX writers plan and make the text, guiding users through a digital product, application, or website.

 V